-7.1 AASHTO CONTROLLING DESIGN CRITERIA
+7.1 AASHTO Controlling Design Criteria

-American Association of State Highway and Transportation Officials (AASHTO) Controlling Design criteria has been reviewed for the existing roadway that will remain as part of the proposed improvements.
+American Association of State Highway and Transportation Officials (AASHTO) Controlling Design Criteria has been reviewed for the existing roadway that will remain as part of the proposed improvements.
+The evaluation assumes the SR 303L, 51st Ave and 43rd Ave Traffic Interchanges project (F042401C, 303-A-NFA) is complete and has revised existing geometry as shown in the most current design plans (Stage V Plans).
+The evaluation was performed utilizing the current posted speed unless the F042401C project changes the posted speed.
 Existing features to remain and proposed features for the corridor that do not meet the current AASHTO (2018 Green Book) recommended guidelines are indicated in the following sections.

-ADOT Roadway Design Guidelines (2021) criterial has also been reviewed for the existing features to remain and proposed improvements.
+ADOT Roadway Design Guidelines (2021) criteria has also been reviewed for the existing features to remain and proposed improvements.
 Existing and proposed features that do not meet the current ADOT RDG are also included in the following sections.